Trump complains of double standard in shooting response, cites apparent liberal views of Ohio gunman

 Democrats and media pundits have cited reports that the El Paso shooter was a white nationalist who penned a manifesto against Hispanic immigrants -- before killing 22, many of them Mexican nationals -- in linking the murder to the president’s own rhetoric on immigration.
 Joe Biden plans to make that connection in a fiery speech Wednesday afternoon.

 But, speaking to reporters as he boarded Marine One at the White House, Trump noted reports that the shooter in Dayton supported Antifa, along with Democratic presidential hopefuls Sens.
 Bernie Sanders, I-Vt., and Elizabeth Warren, D-Mass.
+The Associated Press reported that a Twitter account believed to be from gunman Connor Betts showed tweets labeling himself a “leftist,” bemoaning the election of President Donald Trump, supporting Warren and encouraging people to cut fences of immigrant detention centers.

 “The Dayton situation, he was a fan of Antifa, he was a fan of Bernie Sanders and Elizabeth Warren, nothing to do with Trump, but nobody ever mentions that,” he said, adding that he doesn’t blame either Sanders or Warren for that shooting, instead saying the shooters were “sick people.”